crowdbotp/OpenTraj/README.md

 - [JackRabbot](https://jrdb.stanford.edu/): Detection And Tracking Dataset and Benchmark

 ## Toolkit
-OpenTraj provids a set of tools to load, visualize and analyze the trajectory datasets.
-(So far multiple datasets are supported).
-To only download the toolkit click [here](https://downgit.github.io/#/home?url=https://github.com/amiryanj/OpenTraj/tree/master/toolkit))
+To download the toolkit, separately in a zip file click [here](https://downgit.github.io/#/home?url=https://github.com/amiryanj/OpenTraj/tree/master/toolkit))

-#### 1. Parser
+#### 1. Parsers
 Using python files in [parser](toolkit/parser) dir, you can load a dataset into a dataset object.
 This object then can be used to retrieve the trajectories, with different queries (by id, timestamp, ...).

-#### 2. play.py
+#### 2. Graphical User Interface
-Using [play.py](toolkit/play.py) script you can visualize a specific dataset, in a basic graphical interface.
+A simple script with a pyqt GUI is developed [play.py](toolkit/play.py), and can be used to visualize a given dataset (the ones whose parsers are available):

 <p align='center'>
   <img src='doc/figs/fig-opentraj-ui.gif' width='400px'\>